Integration Patterns

 Severity-Based Actions

-Use these recommended actions based on summary.speaker_severity:
+Use these recommended actions based on speaker_severity:

 | Severity | Recommended Action | Show Resources | Block AI Response? |